hardingrichard/ci-pp3-pydle/README.md

 * to complete

 ## Bugs and Fixes
 I had an issue over the course of a couple days trying to get the pygame module to work.
-After logging tutor support realised that this module wouldn't work with the terminal and ended up scrapping the repository and starting fresh.
+Receiving a pygame.error: no available video device.
+After reaching out and logging a tutor support ticket, realised that this module wouldn't work with the terminal and ended up scrapping the repository and starting fresh with a CLI version instead of a GUI application.
 The project was met with multiple bugs during the process and some of which were documented and shown below.

 BUG | FIX
 Class object was being printed in the terminal as an object instead of the constructor instance name. | Changed the f-string from '{pydle}' to {pydle.hidden_word}.
 This then printed the word letters rather than an object name.